petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-analytics-and-experiences/understanding-users-with-analytics-cloud.md

 ---
 # Understanding Users with Analytics Cloud

 Understanding who your visitors are and how they interact with your site is a crucial part of any business.
-Fortunately, Analytics Cloud comes with Liferay DXP.
-Analytic Cloud is a cloud-based SaaS tool that works together with your Liferay DXP instance.
-It aggregates your visitor data and presents useful metrics such as visitor count, session length, interests, and more.
-Use the traffic insights from Analytics Cloud to continue to optimize and improve your website.
-Follow a continuous loop to measure, understand, and optimize.
+Fortunately, Liferay DXP comes with Analytics Cloud, a cloud-based SaaS tool that aggregates your visitor data and presents useful metrics such as visitor count, session length, interests, and more.
+Use the traffic insights from Analytics Cloud to iterate on your site in a continuous loop built around the following principles:

 * **Measure:** See how your site pages and site content is performing.
 * **Understand:** Use the analytics data to understand your audience better and what they are interested in.
 * **Optimize:** Make informed decisions to optimize your site and deliver more relevant content.

-There's a wide range of analytics data that is tracked by Analytics Cloud.
-The metrics can be grouped into two categories:
+Analytics Cloud tracks a variety of metrics that can be grouped into two categories:

 * **User Data:** Analytics data about individual visitors as well as segments on how they are interacting with your site.
 * **Site Content Data:** Analytics data about your different site pages as well as different assets on the site pages.

 ## User Data

-Analytics Cloud shows you different metrics about the visitors that come to your site.
-For example,
+Analytics Cloud shows you different metrics about the visitors that come to your site, such as

-* Total number of individuals (both known and anonymous) in the last 30 days
+* The total number of individuals (both known and anonymous) in the last 30 days
 * The change across time of the number of individuals interacting with your site
-* Most popular interest topics
+* The most popular interest topics
-* Visitor distribution info across different attributes (e.g. date of birth)
+* The distribution of users across different attributes (e.g., date of birth)

 ![The individuals dashboard shows different metrics about your visitors](./understanding-users-with-analytics-cloud/images/01.png)